yacoob/aib2ofx/README.md

 ## Installation

-Install required Python modules:

-* BeautifulSoup
-* mechanize
-* setuptools

-On Ubuntu and Debian systems, run:

-    sudo aptitude install python-beautifulsoup python-mechanize python-setuptools

 Execute commands:

     umask 022
     python setup.py build
     sudo python setup.py install

+All missing dependencies should be installed as well.
 If that has completed successfully, you should find `aib2ofx` command in your Python's `bin` dir.

 ## How to use